schwabe/openvpn/doc/man-sections/protocol-options.rst

   ``--server`` ), or if ``--pull`` is specified (client-side, implied by setting --client).

-  If both peers support and do not disable NCP, the negotiated cipher will override the cipher specified by ``--cipher``.
+  If no common cipher is found is found during cipher negotiation, the connection is terminated.
+To support old clients/server that do not provide any cipher support see ``fallback-cipher``.

   Additionally, to allow for more smooth transition, if NCP is enabled, OpenVPN will inherit the cipher of the peer if that cipher is different